afanou-jefferson/AirPurIonic/README.md

 - Map focus on mobile eolocalisation
 - Show informations when you clicked on marker
 - Hide informations when you're dragging
-- Change de map type
+- Change the map type

 **Please support this activity.